-During the first quarter of 2024, the demand on the local market returned to its normal level, except for jet fuel, which remains at low levels, and diesel fuel directed to the Palestinian Authority and the Gaza Strip.
+During the reporting period, the demand on the local market returned to its normal level, except for jet fuel, which remains at low levels, and diesel fuel directed to the Palestinian Authority and the Gaza Strip.
 Therefore, the Company exports the excess distillates.
 Export of the distillates instead of selling them on the local market has a negative effect on the refining margin.